Araucano88/Home/README.md

 ## Design my own IRI patterns other solution
 comming soon

+# What is Linked Data? - by Jaime
+Even the children in our time have a basic technical experience, so I hope that will be understandable for them.

+Linked data is based on raw data, which exists in the web.
+Raw data could be a birthday, an address, a name and so on.
+Linked data however, relates the raw data together and give the raw data a sense.
+As an Example, if the name is relate to an address and a birthday it is no longer just a name, instead it is a person with a defined birthday and an address.
+This little example could be expanding to further data (respectively persons, places, things and so on) and properties.

 # What is Linked Data? from the internet

 Imagine you’re in a huge building with several storeys, each with an incredible large amount of rooms.
 Each room has tons of things in it.
 It’s utterly dark in that building, all you can do is walk down a hallway till you bang into a door or a wall.
 All the rooms in the buildings are somehow connected but you don’t know how.
 Now, I tell you that in some rooms there is a treasure hidden and you’ve got one hour to find it.